-With an emphasis on small classes (average class size of 19), close one-on-one contact between students and professors (student-faculty ratio of 7 to 1), and extensive undergraduate research opportunities, Amherst offers 40 majors in the natural sciences, social sciences, humanities and the arts, and students can also create their own interdisciplinary majors.
+With an emphasis on small classes, close one-on-one contact between students and professors (student-faculty ratio of 7 to 1), and extensive undergraduate research opportunities, Amherst offers 41 majors in the natural sciences, social sciences, humanities and the arts, and students can also create their own interdisciplinary majors.

 The Open Curriculum provides students with an unusual degree of independence and flexibility to design an individualized academic program, without being constrained by general area, distribution, or core requirements.